 Note: Your profile should not be the same as your resume, but it can complement it.
 Your resume should detail your relevant work experience and accomplishments; your LinkedIn profile should tell a story about who you are and your career.

 Recommended Action: Search LinkedIn for some profiles you admire.
 Think through how you can apply the practices I’ve shared and the inspiration from the profiles you find to your own profile.
 To get you started, here’s my profile.

 These strategies will help you find greater clarity around your personal brand and communicate your value to the professional world.
-To learn more about how I support professional women to stand out and build the career of their dreams, check out my 7 Day Boot Camp, my 1:1 coaching programs and my group training and coaching program.
+To learn more about how I support professional women to stand out and build the career of their dreams, check out my 7 Day Boot Camp and my digital coaching program.